5l1v3r1/token-hunter/README.md

 Finds all projects for group 123456 as well as all of the personal projects for the group members.
 The `-s` switch tells Token-Hunter to search GitLab snippets associated with each found project for sensitive data.

-`./token-hunter.py -g 123456 -msi`
+`./token-hunter.py -g 123456 -msir`

 Finds all projects for group 123456 as well as all of the personal projects for the group members.
 The `-s` switch tells Token-Hunter to search GitLab snippets associated with each found project for sensitive data.
-The `-i` switch tell Token-Hunter to also search issues and discussions  for each of the found projects for sensitive data.  **CAUTION** This configuration has the potential to pull a lot of data!
+The `-i` switch tells Token-Hunter to also search issues and discussions  for each of the found projects for sensitive data.
+The `-r` switch tells Token-Hunter to also search merge requests and merge request discussions for each of the found projects.  **CAUTION:** This configuration has the potential to pull a lot of data!

 `./token-hunter.py -g 123456 -msit -u https://mygitlab-instance.com -p http://127.0.01:8080 -c /Users/hacker/owasp_zap_ca_cert.cer -l ./appended-output.txt`